KSP-CKAN/CKAN/Spec.md

 An install directive may also include the following optional fields:

-- `requires`: Indicates this install directive should only be triggered if the required mod has already been installed.
+- `depends`: Indicates this install directive should only be triggered if the required mod has already been installed.
 - `overwrite`: A boolean value, if set to true, then this allows files to be overwritten during install, even if those files are from another